Vermicelli Pasta: The Thin Noodle Loved Worldwide

 Vitamins/minerals vary less uniformly.
 Wheat kind provides some iron, as well as possibly B vitamins; rice or starch-only types offer fewer nutrients unless fortified.

-1. How to Cook it Perfectly
+1. How to Cook Vermicelli Pasta Perfectly

 What’s the best way to cook vermicelli without turning it mushy?